sao-eht/ehthops/docs/source/components.rst

   - CORRDAT, a colon-separated list of data directories (correlation products) to use for SRC data, with higher precedence coming first.

-    - Variable levels of subdirectories, the number of which determines the value passed to the -d option (explained below).
+    - Variable levels of subdirectories, the number of which determines the value passed to the -d option passed to the 0.launch script.

-      - Directories named after the pattern passed to the -p option (explained below).
+      - Directories named after the pattern passed to the -p option passed to the 0.launch script.

         - Directories with names corresponding to the HOPS expt no.

           - Directories with names corresponding to the scan no. containing the input mk4 files.

+Refer to the :ref:`command-line-options` section for more information on how data organization determines the options passed to the 0.launch script.

 Metadata organization
 ---------------------